mpfthprblmtq/moose/README.md

 ## Building the project

 Compile the source code using the "package-for-deploy" target in build.xml.
-This project was built in NetBeans (don't judge), so it's much easier to build the target by just right clicking on build.xml in the "Files" tab and selecting Run Target.
+This project was built in NetBeans (don't judge), so it's much easier to build the target by creating a project in NetBeans and just right clicking on build.xml in the "Files" tab, selecting Run Target -> Other Targets -> package-for-deploy.

+If you're building from command line with Apache ant, go to the project folder, and the command is `ant -f / package-for-deploy`

+Building the project will create an executable jar in the deploy folder.

+(For the moment, I'll keep a current .jar file updated in the `deploy` folder)

+## Packaging the project (Into native MacOSX app)

+Once built, you can run the terminal-commands file to package the app into a .pkg file, which can be used to install the app.

 ---